Skip to Content

 How To Get to Alexandra Falls

-When I visited Alexandra Falls, there wasn't much information online about how to actually get here.
+When I visited Alexandra Falls, there wasn't much information online about how to get here.
 I knew that the waterfall was somewhere upstream on Alexandra Creek, but actually getting to the creek was a bit confusing.

-The access point to Alexandra Creek is via Turpentine Road, approximately 20 minutes south of Cape Tribulation or 25 minutes north of the Daintree River crossing.
+I found that the access point to Alexandra Creek is via Turpentine Road, approximately 20 minutes south of Cape Tribulation or 25 minutes north of the Daintree River crossing.
 This is just inland from Thornton Beach in "Diwan".

 I made a trip to the Heritage Lodge and Spa to ask if I could get access to the creek.
 However, it was clear that they did not want anyone walking through their resort to get to Alexandra Creek.
 Instead, there is a gate just 100 metres before Heritage Lodge and Spa with private vehicles only signs.